jeslaspravin/CoPaT/ReadMe.md

 ```

 ## Platform architecture support

 I have run a few test cases in the `x64` arch.
 However, It should be fine in `x86` as well.
 I am not sure about the `arm`
 (I do not have much knowledge of that architecture)

-# Usage
+## Usage

 ```cpp
 template <typename RetType, typename BasePromiseType, bool EnqAtInitialSuspend, EJobThreadType EnqueueInThread, EJobPriority Priority>
 class JobSystemTaskType;
 ```

 The above *Awaitable* type is the main coroutine return type for this job system.

 - `RetType` - What type will `co_await` on this object will return to awaiter
 - `BasePromiseType` - can take `JobSystemPromiseBase` or `JobSystemPromiseBaseMC`.
 Once this coroutine job reaches `final_suspend` all the awaiters awaiting this job will be resumed.
-    * `JobSystemPromiseBase` for jobs that can be awaited in only one other coroutine
+  - `JobSystemPromiseBase` for jobs that can be awaited in only one other coroutine
-    * `JobSystemPromiseBaseMC` for jobs which can be awaited by more than one coroutines
+  - `JobSystemPromiseBaseMC` for jobs which can be awaited by more than one coroutines
 - `EnqAtInitialSuspend` - As the name suggests.
 Jobs with this `true` will be enqueued to the job system automatically at `initial_suspend`, The thread to which it will be enqueued depends on the next enum `EnqueueInThread`. while `false` means this job will start executing in the current thread synchronously until it is manually switched in the middle.
 - `EnqueueInThread` - This value must be a valid enum of thread type to which the job must queue.
 - `Priority` - Specifies the priority of the job.
 Possible values are `Critical`, `Normal`, and `Low`

-### Example
+### Usage Example

 ```cpp
 // Do not queues the task to job system automatically copat::JobSystemTaskType<..., /*EnqAtInitialSuspend*/ false, /*EnqueueInThread*/ EJobThreadType::WorkerThreads, /*Priority*/ Priority_Normal> noEnqJob();